SystolicAttention: Fusing FlashAttention within a Single Systolic Array: over

-To avoid the need for storing the piecewise linear interpolation coefficients in the systolic array, we stream the $slope_k$ and $intercept_k$ values from the left and top of the array, respectively.
-We further observe that all intercepts lie in the range $(0.5, 1]$, so their exponent can only be $0$ or $-1$.
+As shown in \autoref{fig:exp2-pe}, the PWL for $x_f$ can be implemented by reusing the MAC units in the systolic array.
+A simple \textit{Split} unit separates the input $x$ into its integer and fractional parts by shifting the mantissa bits to align the exponent to zero.
+To avoid storing linear interpolation coefficients in the systolic array, we stream $slope_k$ and $intercept_k$ values from the left and top of the array, respectively.
+We observe that all intercepts lie in the range $(0.5, 1]$, so their exponent can only be $0$ or $-1$.
 The MSBs of their exponents can be used to encode the interpolation index $k$.
 This enables each PE to update its register based on $k$ without requiring additional control signals.